michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 - ui
   - re-work ioc and data flow for lit overlay
   - emit event to lit overlay with latest noiseMap data to visualize dot plot and clamping and such
+- sprite animation optimization
+  - maybe sprite animation frame is not needed (will animations ever NOT be at same duration?
+(100ms or whatever tinyswords does))
 - terrain
   - improve top cliff corners, maybe it's the base I set, limit it to the bottom corners so top ones stay transparent
   - improve canvas layer building by only creating the different tileInfos once, not every loop